Coco (franchise)

 Coco is an American media franchise created by Lee Unkrich, Jason Katz, Matthew Aldrich and Adrian Molina.
-It follows a 12-year-old boy in Mexico named Miguel (Gonzalez) who is accidentally transported to the Land of the Dead.
+The series takes place in Mexico around the holiday Dia de Muertos and follows Miguel Rivera and his family, the former of whom discovers a link between the living and the dead.
 The franchise is produced by Pixar Animation Studios and distributed by its parent company Walt Disney Studios Motion Pictures.
-It began with the 2017 film of the same name, and will be followed by Coco 2 (TBA).
-The franchise also includes two short films, several video games, and a future theme park ride.
+It began with the 2017 film of the same name, and will be followed by Coco 2 (2029).
+The franchise also includes three short films, several video games, and a future theme park ride.